mehakkhosa/pipemania-ai-solver/README.md

    - AI computes the optimal actions to connect pipes.
    - Utilizes a search algorithm to minimize the number of moves.
 3. **Output**: Solved puzzle printed in a human-readable format.
+4. A* was chosen because of its ability to efficiently find the shortest path by combining cost-so-far and heuristic estimations, making it ideal for this puzzle format.

 ## Installation
 1. Clone the repository: